 The final step in the EB-4 process once your priority date is updated is to obtain your permanent resident status.
 This will be done through consular processing or adjustment of status.

 In addition, our lawyers are always at your service so do not hesitate to contact us.
-You can email us or call us toll-free directly at the office.
+You can email us or call us.

 Under section 203 (b) (4) of the Immigration and Nationality Act, the United States Agency for Global Media (USAGM), or a grantee of the USAGM, may petition for an alien (and the spouse and children of the alien) to work as a broadcaster for USAGM or a grantee of USAGM in the USA.